Functional PCA with Covariate Dependent Mean and Covariance Structure: MODELING ASTRONOMICAL LIGHTCURVES

-Our data set consists of $n = 35615$ eclipsing binary lightcurves from the Catalina Real-Time Transient Survey (CRTS) \citep{drake2009first} which were classified by the CRTS team in \citet{drake2014catalina}.
+Our data set consists of $N = 35615$ eclipsing binary lightcurves from the Catalina Real-Time Transient Survey (CRTS) \citep{drake2009first} which were classified by the CRTS team in \citet{drake2014catalina}.
 Each observed magnitude (brightness) measurement is accompanied by a known measurement error (i.e., standard deviation), that is determined by astronomers based on the properties of the telescope used.
 The data are publicly available from \url{http://crts.caltech.edu/}.
-Figure \ref{fig:rawcurves} shows standardized versions of 10 eclipsing binary lightcurves.
-For visual purposes the measurement errors are not plotted; they have a median value of about 0.15 (in standardized magnitude units).
-The $y$-axis units are standardized magnitude: magnitude is an astronomical measure of the intensity of light from a star, with negative numbers indicating greater intensity.
-Standardizing so that all the measurements fall in $[0.5,-0.5]$ is necessary here because we are principally interested in modeling the similar shapes of the lightcurves.
-In Figure \ref{fig:rawcurves}, we set the $x$-axis to be phase of oscillation, which is the conventional approach because eclipsing binary lightcurves are periodic.
+The left panel of Figure~\ref{fig:realdata:examples} shows $10$ standardized eclipsing binary lightcurves from the dataset.
+The $y$-axis units are standardized magnitude: magnitude is an astronomical measure of the intensity of light from a star, with smaller numbers indicating greater intensity.
+Standardizing so that all the measurements fall in $[-0.5,0.5]$ is necessary here because we are principally interested in modeling the similar shapes of the lightcurves.
+For visual purposes the measurement errors are not plotted.
+The $x$-axes in the left panel of Figure~\ref{fig:realdata:examples} are phase of oscillation (as opposed to time), because eclipsing binary lightcurves are periodic.
 The period of oscillation for each lightcurve was found by \citet{drake2014catalina} and is treated as known for the purposes of our analysis.
 In practice, the periods would have to be estimated, which is itself a challenging inference problem.
-The improved modeling we present here will in turn facilitate improved period estimation accuracy in future.
+It is worth noting that the improved modeling we present here could in turn facilitate improved period estimation accuracy in future.

-An important feature of Figure \ref{fig:rawcurves} is that for some lightcurves the depth of the two eclipses are similar, and for others they are very different.
+An important feature in Figure~\ref{fig:realdata:examples} is that for some lightcurves the depth of the two eclipses are similar, and for others they are very different.
 This distinction is due to there being different types of eclipsing binary system.
 Eclipsing binaries are often divided into two classes, contact binaries which are sufficiently close to exchange mass, and detached binaries which are more separated.
 Contact binaries typically consist of two sources with similar properties (e.g., size and brightness), meaning that the two eclipses are similar.
 In contrast, detached binaries may have eclipses of any relative size, because the two sources can have completely different properties.